AppStateESS/phpwebsite/javascript/editors/FCKeditor/readme.txt

 --> DO NOT remove the license.txt file. <--

-The custom.php allows you to change the default options for FCKeditor.
-It must reside in the editor directory.
+The "custom.php" file in the editor directory allows you to change the default options for FCKeditor.

 ***  Make sure to read spellcheck_readme.txt ***
 ***        to enable the spellchecker.       ***